G-Core/product-documentation/documentation/dns/dns-records/advanced-managing.md

 toc:
    --1--Create: "create-a-dns-record"
    --1--Manage: "edit-a-dns-record"
-pageTitle: Manage DNS Records (Advanced Interface Mode with Dynamic Response) | Gcore
+pageTitle: Manage DNS Records: Advanced Interface Mode with Dynamic Response | Gcore
-pageDescription: Learn how to add, edit, and delete DNS records in the advanced interface mode with Geo Proximity and Geobalancing.
+pageDescription: Learn how to add, edit, and delete Gcore Managed DNS records in advanced interface mode with Geo Proximity and Geobalancing.
 customUrl: /dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing
 ---
 # Manage DNS records (advanced interface mode with dynamic response)

-This article explains how to create DNS record sets (RRSets) in <a href="https://gcore.com/dns" target="_blank">Gcore Managed DNS</a> advanced mode.
+This article explains how to create DNS record sets (RRSets) in <a href="https://gcore.com/dns" target="_blank">Gcore Managed DNS</a> advanced interface mode.

-To check if advanced mode is enabled, navigate to <a href="https://dns.gcore.com/" target="_blank">DNS</a> and open records page of the desired DNS zone by clicking on the domain:
+To check if advanced mode is enabled, navigate to <a href="https://dns.gcore.com/" target="_blank">DNS</a> and open the records page of the desired DNS zone by clicking on the domain name:

 <img src="https://assets.gcore.pro/docs/dns/dns-records/manage-dns-records-non-advanced-interface-mode/dns-record-10.png" alt="Open a DNS zone" width="80%">

-Ensure the toggle is enabled/green in order to continue managing DNS records according to this guide:
+Ensure the toggle is enabled/green in order to manage DNS records according to this guide:

 <img src="https://assets.gcore.pro/docs/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing/advanced-mode-dns-10.png" alt="How to ensure that advanced more is enabled" width="80%">

 ## Create a DNS record

 1\.
-Navigate the <a href="https://dns.gcore.com/zones" target="_blank">All zones</a> tab and select the domain zone you want to add records for.
-Or click three dots on the right and **Go to records**.
+Navigate to the <a href="https://dns.gcore.com/zones" target="_blank">All zones</a> tab and select the domain zone for which you want to add records.
+Or, click three-dot icon on the right and then click **Go to records**.

 <img src="https://assets.gcore.pro/docs/dns/dns-records/manage-dns-records-non-advanced-interface-mode/dns-record-10.png" alt="Open a DNS zone" width="80%">